Stochastic dynamics of quasiparticles in the hard rod gas

 The correlations between two quasiparticles in the homogeneous case have been used in \cite{ferrari2023macroscopic} to obtain a fluctuating hydrodynamic equation for the PSD of the rods.
 On the phenomenological level, considering an approximate description of a homogeneous hard rod gas as a gas of non-interacting quasiparticles performing correlated Brownian motions as mentioned above, we have attempted to provide an alternative physical derivation of the fluctuating hydrodynamic equations obtained in \cite{ferrari2023macroscopic}.
 However, we now point to a number of puzzles related to the obtained fluctuating hydrodynamic equations.
 The HD equation for the average single particle distribution $\bar{\mc{f}}(X,v,t) = \langle \mc{f}(X,v,t) \rangle$ of hard rods with Navier-Stokes correction has been derived in several works \cite{boldrighini1997one, doyon2017dynamics, hubner2025diffusive, hubner2025hydrodynamics}.
 In linear order in deviation from global equilibrium $\bar{\mc{f}}(X,v,t) =\varrho_0 \mc{h}(v) + \tilde{\mc{f}}(X,v,t)$, the HD equation reads

 We note that the form of both the Euler part in Eq.~\eqref{BS-HD} [terms on the left-hand side] as well as the dissipation [terms on the right-hand side] are different from the forms in Eq.~\eqref{eq:fhd_eq_fxvt2}.
 In particular, the third and fourth terms on the left-hand side of Eq.~\eqref{BS-HD}) and the second term on the right-hand side are missing from Eq.~\eqref{eq:fhd_eq_fxvt2}.
-At this point, the reasons for these disagreements are not clear.
 In this context, we make the following remarks: \begin{itemize} \item For a generic initial state with average PSD $\bar{\mc{f}}(X,v,0)$, the average current $\bar{\mc{j}}(X,v,t) = \langle j_{\rm micro}(X,v,t) \rangle$ at a phase space point $(X,v)$ at time $t$ generally has the following gradient expansion \cite{doyonlecturenotes}